Worksheet 5

 If you are like me, you probably typed alternative = "greater", as you would with t.test, but then the error message will tell you what you actually need, either one.sided or two.sided.
 You need to be aware that information about the one-sidedness of your test has to find its way into power.t.test somehow; it turns out that it doesn’t matter which kind of one-sided test you have (greater or less), just that you have a one-sided test at all.3

 The power here is actually 0.590.
-My simulated value of 0.606 was close.
-Your simulated value in the previous part will probably be different from mine, but it ought to be somewhere near to 0.590.
+My simulated value of 0.567 was close, as in within three percentage points.
+Your simulated value in the previous question will probably be different from mine, but it ought to be somewhere near to 0.590.
 (See the Extra in the previous part for how close you would expect to be.)

 \(\blacksquare\)